craigargh/cfg-python/lesson_plans/session_6.md

 1 minutes

-Now that the students have read the project briefs, it's time to get them into groups.
+Now that the students have read the project briefs, it's time to get them into teams.
 If you have a room, you could allocate each corner of the room to a project and tell students to talk to other people in that corner in order to decide who to work with.
 Use whatever method you see fit for your workspace and class size.

-Groups should contain 2-3 students.
-If students want to work alone, tell them that they'll get more out of it as a group.
+Teams should contain 2-3 students.
+If a student wants to work alone, tell them that they'll get more out of it as a team.
 If they insist on working alone then there isn't really a reason to stop them.

 ### Relevant Exercise(s):

 Exercise 6.2: 5 minutes
-- Students should get into groups of 2-3
+- Students should get into teams of 2-3

 ## Block 3: Project Planning and Prioritisation

 5 minutes

 The last step before students start working on their projects is to create a list of prioritised ideas.
-Students will aim to implement these ideas after they have created the minimal viable product outlined in their project briefs.
+Students will aim to implement these ideas after they have complete the required tasks outlined in their project briefs.

 In this block you'll introduce the lightweight planning tool called MSCoW (pronounced Moscow).
 Students will then complete an exercise to come up with ideas and then use MSCoW to prioritise them.